FAQs

 Back to Top

 If we are already providing counseling for your kiddo, no need to submit a new referral.
-Please just reach out to us directly ([email protected] for DFW & Houston or [email protected] for the rest of Texas) and we'll get this set up immediately.
+Please just reach out to us directly ([email protected]) and we'll get this set up immediately.

-Please note that a CANS can only be performed once per patient per rolling year.
-Please Only submit a CANS request if there has not been a CANS completed within the past year.
+Please note that a CANS 3.0 can only be performed once per patient per rolling year and CANS 3.0 is only available for children in foster care ages 3 and older.
+Please Only submit a CANS 3.0 request if there has not been a CANS Assessment completed within the past year.

 SUBMIT A REFERRAL